 In a Chapter 7 bankruptcy, you’ll be able to choose between surrendering the car and keeping it.
 To keep it, you’ll have to either redeem it by paying its current fair market value, or agree to reaffirm the debt it secures.
 Note, if you’re not current with your payments when your case is filed, you may not be able to keep the car without doing a redemption.
 Banks are generally unwilling to offer a reaffirmation for delinquent car loans.

 The Statement of Intentions tells the bank which option you choose.
-That’s why in addition to submitting it to the court, you also have to send a copy to each creditor listed on the Statement of Intentions.
+That’s why in addition to submitting it to the court, you also have to send a copy to each creditor listed in either Part 1 or Part 2 of the Statement of Intentions.

 (2) It’s best to file the Statement of Intentions with your petition, but you don’t have to